-Although without scientific knowledge of physical avatars, during the Covid-19 pandemic, more resourceful and agile teachers didn't hesitate to implement avatars in their classes using tablets when the occasion arose.
-Quarantine during the pandemic of Covid-19 in the Republic of Croatia for contacts of the infected was from 7 to 14 days, depending on the current situation.
+Although without scientific knowledge of physical avatars, during the Covid-19 pandemic, more resourceful and agile teachers didn't hesitate to implement avatars in their

 Malcolm et al. (2003) list the effects on the absentee pupils of which these three refer to absence can be due to illness or Covid-19 quarantine: academic underachievement, difficulty making friends, and loss of confidence and self-esteem.
 The authors point out it could affect other pupils in the following ways: friends and partners were deserted, and disruption in class when absentees returned.
 Ristić Dedić and Jokić (2021) state that organizational changes and restrictions caused by the pandemic had the most negative impact on motivation to learn, while most students rated their impact on the development of digital skills as positive.